tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

   service.
 The solution does thus not mitigate the context sharing issues described in (#nocontextsharing).

-* Since this is an HTTP level solution, it would not protected non HTTP protocols such as DNS over TLS [@?RFC7858] or IMAP over TLS [@?RFC2595].
+* Since this is an HTTP level solution, it would not protect non HTTP protocols such as DNS over TLS [@?RFC7858] or IMAP over TLS [@?RFC2595].

 The discovery issue is common to pretty much every SNI encryption